 When it comes to copywriting, asking yourself a few questions will help you get into the copywriting headspace and critically question the copy throughout your site:

-· Does the copy grab your visitors’ attention?
-Lots of the literature about the copy a few years ago discussed the 8-10 second rule: meaning grabbing a visitor’s attention with the copy within 8 – 10 seconds.
+- Does the copy grab your visitors’ attention?
+A few years ago, much of the literature about copying discussed the 8-10 second rule, which means grabbing a visitor’s attention with the copy within 8 – 10 seconds.
 However, at this time, you have 2 – 5 seconds max to grab a visitor’s attention.
-Ask yourself: can visitors perceive the relevance of your page copy to solving their problem and meeting their need in that short timeframe?
+Ask yourself: can visitors perceive the relevance of your page copy to solving their problem and meeting their needs in that short timeframe?

-· Does the page copy “inspire the desire to take the action of clicking deeper toward a purchase?
+- Does the page copy “inspire the desire to click deeper toward a purchase?
 Does it explicitly engage the imagination of your visitors and make them feel they will get value from your solution?”

-After they’ve clicked, does the next page copy satisfy your visitors by providing exactly what they wanted, how they wanted it?
+After they’ve clicked, does the next page copy satisfy your visitors by providing exactly what they want and how they want it?

 Copywriting vs. Content writing

-Copywriting sells.
-Content informs.
+Copywriting sells, while content informs.
 The purpose of the two lies in the reason for writing each of them.
-One is created for something promotional or advertising, while the other is to entertain, inform and entice the reader.
+One is created for promotion or advertising, while the other is to entertain, inform, and entice the reader.
 Both are useful for your online marketing strategy, but to succeed online, one must first understand the ins and outs of each to better create a plan around them.

 Content writing

-When SEO was still a tamable creature, the content writing was critical for getting more eyeballs on your website.
-Making sure to hit certain keywords and the writing style was influenced heavily on the purpose of better ranking.
-Search engines have evolved since then and have been penalizing many companies that wrote content with the “old rules.”
+When SEO was still a tamable creature, content writing was critical for getting more eyeballs on your website.
+Making sure to hit certain keywords and writing style was heavily influenced by the purpose of better ranking.
+Search engines have evolved since then and have penalized many companies that wrote content with the “old rules.”

-New rule: Don’t put all your eggs in the SEO basket because rules are continually changing.
-One thing holds true: If you write for your audience, engage them, and build a tribe around your work, they will keep coming.
+New rule: Don’t put all your eggs in the SEO basket because rules continually change.
+One thing holds: If you write for your audience, engage them, and build a tribe around your work, they will keep coming.
 Not only will they keep coming; but they will be raving and sharing your work, thus, not only being loyal to your content but becoming ambassadors that push your content.

-It’s essential to become the authority and resource for whatever it is that you are writing.
-Content writing can include anything from blogs to articles, to even press releases.
-The most important two aspects, however, is that you are engaging and enriching to your audience.
+It’s essential to become the authority and resource for whatever you write.
+Content writing can include anything from blogs to articles to even press releases.
+The most important two aspects, however, are that you engage and enrich your audience.

-Content is the tool to more successfully market your business, whatever business that may be.
-But if you want to succeed with your content remember these essential tips:
+Content is the tool to market your business more successfully, whatever business that may be.
+But if you want to succeed with your content, remember these essential tips:

 1. Audience

 Who are you targeting?
-Know your reader to write with them in mind
+Know your readers to write with them in mind

 2. Value